Tax Information for Seniors

 Seniors Property Tax Deferral Program

 This is a program that began in 2013.
 Through the Seniors Property Tax Deferral Program, senior homeowners can defer all or part of their residential property taxes through a low-interest home equity loan with the Alberta government.
 The loans are repaid when the home is sold, or sooner if the senior chooses.
 This is a voluntary program for which senior homeowners can apply.
-To be eligible for the Seniors Property Tax Deferral, homeowners must be 65 years or older, and have a minimum 25 per cent equity in their home.
+To be eligible for the Seniors Property Tax Deferral, homeowners must be 65 years or older and have a minimum of 25 per cent equity in their home.
 The home must be the senior’s primary residence - where he or she lives most of the time.

-For more information on this program please call 780-644-9992 or visit Alberta Supports.
+For more information on this program, please call 780-644-9992 or visit Alberta Supports

 City of St. Albert Program

 St. Albert Senior Homeowners Property Tax Assistance Grant Program